Create a Blank Zone OCR Template

 Step 2: At the top of the Import Templates page, click 'New', then 'OCR Template'.

-When you've finished filling in the basic OCR Template header (see the first part of Creating a New Zone Template), load the illegible COA you've received by clicking the Zone File Editor button.
+Step 3: Open the Process Type drop-down and select "COA, CAR, or PO Data".
+When you've finished filling in the basic OCR Template header (see the first part of Creating a New Zone Template), click 'Zone File Editor'.

 Step 4: Click 'Browse' to find and select the COA file on your computer.
-Once added, click 'Save' and 'Back' to return to the Template Editor.
+Once added, click 'Save' and then 'Back' to return to the Template Editor.

 Step 5: Click 'Mapped Attributes' and the default source when you first open this page will be "Next Zone".
 Click 'Attribute to Map' and scroll until you find 'Blank Zone File ID'.
 If you don't find this attribute in the list, you may need to add it on your Configuration > Attributes page.
 Click 'Add'.
 Click 'Save' at the top.